Second Revised Edition

 † It might be successfully maintained that, instead of Jewish fables as the source of the Apostles questions to our Lord, Jesus' own statements in Matthew chapter 10 are the definitive basis of their assumptions.

-6. The "daughters of Jerusalem and their children" of Luke 23:28-31 have to live long enough to see Jesus' promise fulfilled in the horrifying events that happened three years before the eve of the destruction of Jerusalem (Revelation 6:12-17).
+6 The "daughters of Jerusalem and their children" of Luke 23:28-31 have to live long enough to see Jesus' promise fulfilled in the horrifying events that happened three years before the eve of the destruction of Jerusalem (Revelation 6:12-17).
 Then, the Jewish government was seriously rattled when the Roman Procurator Gessius Florus arrested and whipped thousands of high officials who ranked as Equestrian dignitarians.
-He ventured on and had these men and their wives and children crucified before his tribunal (see Wars 2.14.9:305-308).
+He ventured on and had these men and their wives and children crucified before his tribunal (see The Wars of the Jews 2.14.9:305-308).

-11. Isaiah 13 in the LXX details the end of Babylon of the Chaldeans at the hands of the Medes reads like the description of a collapsing universe.
-Next, Isaiah 34 in the LXX describes God's judgment against Edom uses volcanic eruptions to express the ruin of the region and yet the area can be visited today.
-Jeremiah chapter 4:23-27 in the LXX.
-Nebuchadnezzar's invasion of Yehud describes the destruction the Jews suffered in totalistic terms.
-Daniel 8 in the LXX gives us yet another example of political upheaval and big language to describe it.
+Moreover, Daniel 8 in gives us yet another example of political upheaval and big language to describe it.
 There, Antiochus IV Ephiphanes is predicted to bring the hosts of heaven down.
-This was fulfilled in the downfall of Onias III due to intrigues of Hellenizers against traditional Yahwist officiating in Zarubbabel's Temple under Seluecid rule.
-The passages in Daniel 8:10-11 ("casting down some of the host and stars...the prince of the host"), 9:26 ("shall Messiah be cut off, but not for himself") and 11:22 ("...and shall be broken; yea, also the prince of the covenant") are generally referred to the murder of Onias.
-Onias III is the central figure of the legendary history of later times; the Byzantine Chronicon Paschale says he officiated for twenty-four years, thus placing the beginning of his term of office under Egyptian rule.
-The Byzantine Chronographeion Syntomon follows Josephus in mentioning "another Onias" as the successor of Onias III., referring probably to Menelaus, who perhaps should be known as Onias IV.
+This was fulfilled in the downfall of Onias III due to intrigues of the Tobiads against traditional Yahwists officiating in Zarubbabel's Temple during the period of Imperial Seluecid rule.
+The passages in Daniel 8:10-11 ("casting down some of the host and stars...the prince of the host"), 9:26 ("shall Messiah be cut off, but not for himself") and 11:22 ("...and shall be broken; yea, also the prince of the covenant") are generally [believed to refer] to the murder of Onias."
 Source: Wikipedia

 "Perhaps the most serious problem associated with all varieties of preterism is the failure to acknowledge that the end of this age and the dawn of the age to come are not mere shifts in redemptive history.
 There is no doubt the events of A.D.70 do, in part, fulfill our Lord's words to his apostles of immanent judgment on Israel.
 The destruction of Jerusalem and its temple does not mark the end of the age; the final consummation does (Matth.
 13:40).
 The events of A.D.70 do not mark the dawn of the age to come; the final consummation does (Luke 20:35).
 This indicates that the events of A.D.70, while vital to the course of redemptive history, do not constitute our Lord's Parousia or the judgment.
 The contrast between this age and the age to come is a contrast between things eternal and things temperal."
 Kim Riddlebarger, A Case for Amillennialism, p.
 241.